Baby’s Marché Matcha

 - Tea grown in certain areas may naturally absorb more fluoride depending on the soil’s mineral content.

-- Uji, Japan is known for it’s well managed volcano soil, make it one of the most bland regions for clean and nutrient rich tea.
+- Uji, Shizuoka, Fukuoka, and Nishio in Japan are known for it’s well managed soil, which make it some of the best regions for clean and nutrient rich tea.

 Why We Share This With You